jylin04/mi-ntk/README.md

 This repo contains small-scale research code for reproducing the experiments in the paper.

-**Important note: The code in this repository accompanies an earlier version of the paper (v3).**

 ## What is in this repo

-- `ntk.py`: core Jacobian and eNTK utilities and the Laplacian-based rotation helpers used in the modular arithmetic analysis.
+- `ntk.py`: core Jacobian and eNTK utilities used in the modular arithmetic analysis.
 - `ma.py`: utilities for modular arithmetic MLP experiment.
-- `tms.py`: utilities for TMS experiment
 - `metrics.py`:  comparison utilities for the trained model and its linearized eNTK approximation.

+The utilities for approximate eNTK eigenanalysis on Gemma-3-270M are defined directly in the notebook.

 ### Notebooks

-- `tms_exploration.ipynb`: Toy Models of Superposition experiments.
-- `modular_arithmetic.ipynb`: modular arithmetic experiments in a 1L MLP.
+- `modular_arithmetic_v4.ipynb`: modular arithmetic experiments in a 1L MLP.
-- `modular_arithmetic_1L_transformer.ipynb`: modular arithmetic experiments in a 1L Transformer.
+- `modular_arithmetic_transformer_v4.ipynb`: modular arithmetic experiments in a 1L Transformer.
+- `gemma_3_270m.ipynb`: approximate eNTK eigenanalysis and comparison to independently-specified grammar features in Gemma-3-270M.

 ## Reproducing results

-Run the notebooks for the respective sections.

-*Important note*: some of the multi-panel figures in the paper are assembled from results saved at different training epochs and then displayed together, so they will not be reproduced by a single top-to-bottom notebook run.
-Conversely, some of the notebook cells containing multi-panel figures will not run as-is (since they call matrices that were saved manually and have since been deleted).
-However, the individual panels should be reproducible by running the code at the relevant epoch and hyperparameter setting.
+To reproduce the modular arithmetic results in sections 3 and 4 of the paper, run the respective notebooks.

+The language model notebook `gemma_3_270m.ipynb` contains the code used to generate the datasets in section 5 of the paper and compute approximate eigendirections of the eNTK one layer at a time.
+To reproduce Table 3 in the paper, one should compute the eigendirections for all layers and extremize the AUROC score across them.
+The notebook currently shows the results of computing the AUROC score for a particular model layer (16), that accounts for some of the rows of Table 3.